Fair Deal: Philosophy

 A liberal Democrat of the Midwestern populist tradition, Truman was determined to both continue the legacy of the New Deal and to make Franklin Roosevelt's proposed Economic Bill of Rights a reality, while making his own mark on social policy.

-In a scholarly article published in 1972, historian Alonzo Hamby argued that the Fair Deal reflected the "vital center" approach to liberalism which rejected totalitarianism, was suspicious of excessive concentrations of government power, and honored the New Deal as an effort to achieve a "democratic socialist society."
+In a scholarly article published in 1972, historian Alonzo Hamby argued that the Fair Deal reflected the "vital center" approach to liberalism which rejected totalitarianism, was suspicious of excessive concentrations of government power, and "idealized the New Deal as an effort to establish a mixed economy that would preserve the essentials of capitalism while mitigating its abuses."
 Solidly based upon the New Deal tradition in its advocacy of wide-ranging social legislation, the Fair Deal differed enough to claim a separate identity.
-The Depression did not return after the war and the Fair Deal had to contend with prosperity and an optimistic future.
-The Fair Dealers thought in terms of abundance rather than depression scarcity.
+The Great Depression did not return in the post-war era and the Fair Deal had to contend with prosperity and an optimistic future.
+The Fair Dealers thought in terms of abundance rather than the Depression era's scarcity.

 Economist Leon Keyserling argued that the liberal task was to spread the benefits of abundance throughout society by stimulating economic growth.
 Agriculture Secretary Charles F. Brannan wanted to unleash the benefits of agricultural abundance and to encourage the development of an urban-rural Democratic coalition.
-However, the Brannan Plan was defeated by strong conservative opposition in Congress and by his unrealistic confidence in the possibility uniting urban labor and farm owners who distrusted rural insurgency.
-The Korean War made military spending the nation's priority and killed almost the whole Fair Deal but did encourage the pursuit of economic growth.
+However, the Brannan Plan was defeated by strong conservative opposition in the United States Congress, his unrealistic confidence in the possibility of uniting urban labor, and by farm owners who distrusted rural insurgency.
+The Korean War made military spending the nation's priority and thwarted some Fair Deal proposals, but did stimulate economic growth.

+Following the midterm elections in 1948, the House acquired a liberal majority, but the Senate remained under conservative control, as noted by The Elevator Constructor in 1949:

+First of all, only one-third of the Senate is up for election every two years.
+In spite of the fact that the House has a narrow liberal majority, there are only 38 votes in the Senate wholeheartedly committed to the liberal program endorsed by the American voters last November.

-Nevertheless, some of the Fair Deal's progressive policies were enacted piecemeal by legislation during Truman's time in office, and further enactments continued under the Eisenhower and Kennedy administrations, culminating in the sweeping tide of progressive legislation under Lyndon Johnson's Great Society agenda.
+Nevertheless, some of the Fair Deal's progressive policies were enacted by legislation during Truman's time in office, and further enactments continued under the Eisenhower and Kennedy administrations, culminating in the sweeping tide of progressive legislation under Lyndon Johnson's Great Society agenda.

-1945 Proposals
+1945 proposals

 In September 1945, Truman addressed Congress and presented a 21-point program of domestic legislation outlining a series of proposed actions in the fields of economic development and social welfare.
 The measures that Truman proposed to Congress included: